cogitoweb/UserBundle/README.md

         handler_id: session.handler.pdo
 ```

-If you do not follow the previous step, the PDO session handling feature enabled by CogitowebUserBundle will not be available
+If you do not follow the previous step, the PDO session handling feature enabled
-because the parameter imported from the bundle is overridden with ~ (null).
+by CogitowebUserBundle will not be available because the parameter imported from
+the bundle is overridden with ~ (null).

-Furthermore, it is necessary to add a placeholder in `app/config/security.yml` for CogitowebUserBundle *admin* firewall
+Furthermore, it is mandatory to add a placeholder in `app/config/security.yml`
-because the exception
+for CogitowebUserBundle *admin* firewall because the exception

 > InvalidConfigurationException in PrototypedArrayNode.php line 311:
 > You are not allowed to define new elements for path "security.firewalls".
 Please define all elements for this path in one config file.

 is thrown otherwise.
-For further informations, please refer to [this][2] GitHub page.
+For further informations, refer to [this][2] GitHub page.

 ```yaml
     firewalls: